UCL-EPSRC-DTP/2024-25-project-catalogue/departments/mechanical-engineering.md

 Information about Mechanical Engineering can be found on the [departmental website](https://www.ucl.ac.uk/mechanical-engineering)

-[2228cc1455](../projects/2228cc1455.md) Optimided Efficiency and Compact Integration of Drive Unit for Ultra-High-Speed Electric Motors
+[2228cc1455](../projects/2228cc1455.md) Optimised Efficiency and Compact Integration of Drive Unit for Ultra-High-Speed Electric Motors

 [2228cc1456](../projects/2228cc1456.md) OPtimise POwder pRoducTion UsiNg Intelligent Sensing Technologies (OPPORTUNIST)